dotnet/docs-maui/docs/user-interface/layouts/custom.md

 </ContentPage>
 ```

 Controls can be added to the `HorizontalWrapLayout` as required.
-When the page containing the `HorizontalWrapLayout` appears, the <xref:Microsoft.Maui.Controls.Image> controls are displayed:
+In this example, when the page containing the `HorizontalWrapLayout` appears, the <xref:Microsoft.Maui.Controls.Image> controls are displayed:

 :::image type="content" source="media/custom-layout/horizontal-wrap-layout-2-column.png" alt-text="Screenshot of the horizontal wrap layout on a Mac with two columns.":::